Is granite safe to use in a kitchen?

 Learn more of the facts from these links:

 - The Truth About Granite & Radon Radiation from the Marble & Granite Institute (PDF download).

 The video below was produced by the Marble and Granite Institute and provides some facts and research on the topic of radon.

 Can I cut on my granite countertop?

 Only if you want to ruin your good knives.
-Granite is harder than your knife blades and will dull them very quickly, if you use the countertop as a cutting surface.
+Granite is harder than your knife blades and will dull them very quickly, if you use the granite countertop as a cutting surface.
 Always cut and chop on a cutting board.

 Can my granite top be damaged?